 A plus (+) attached to a letter grade indicates a higher achievement at the level of that letter grade; a minus (-) indicates a lower achievement at the level of that letter grade.
 Grades of A+ and D- are not used on academic records.

-A grade of Pass (P) indicates acceptable performance; a grade of Fail (F) indicates unacceptable performance and is calculated in a student’s GPA as 0 points.
+A grade of Pass (P) indicates acceptable performance and does not affect the GPA.
+A grade of Fail (F) indicates unacceptable performance and is calculated in a student’s GPA as zero points.
 Pass/Fail grades are awarded when the instructor wishes to distinguish only two different levels of accomplishment in a course or when an eligible student elects the Pass/Fail option.

-Audit option: A student may register to enroll in a class for no credit with the instructor’s permission.
-Instructors will determine the conditions for a successful course audit.
+Audit option: A student may attend a class for no credit with the instructor’s permission.
+It will not appear on the transcript.

 The Senior Thesis is graded High Honors (HH), Honors (H), Pass (P), No Credit (NC), or Fail (F).
 The grades of High Honors, Honors, and No Credit are used exclusively for theses and are not calculated into the GPA.

-To determine whether or not a student is in good academic standing, a semester GPA and cumulative GPA are computed for each student at the end of each semester.
 Letter grades are assigned the following GPA equivalents: A=4, B=3, C=2, D=1, and F=0.
 A plus (+) adds 0.3 and a minus (-) subtracts 0.3.
-For Pass/Fail courses, a pass grades and the credits they represent are not included in the GPA; fail grades are the same as Fs and are treated as such in the GPA.
+For Pass/Fail courses, a Pass grade and the credits they represent are not included in the GPA; Fail grades are the same as Fs and are treated as such in the GPA.

-Once financial aid eligibility is suspended, it cannot be renewed until the student has regained satisfactory progress as defined above.
-Students who wish to appeal their suspension from satisfactory academic progress must submit a detailed letter explaining the circumstances surrounding the loss of credits or low GPA to the Financial Aid Office.
-All such appeals will be reviewed by the Dean of Academic Affairs in consultation with the Director of Financial Aid and the Dean of Students.
-Students are notified of the appeal result in writing.
+If financial aid eligibility is suspended, it can only be renewed once the student has regained satisfactory progress as defined above.
+To appeal suspension from financial aid eligibility, a student may submit a letter explaining the circumstances surrounding the loss of credits or low GPA to the dean of Academic Affairs who will review it in consultation with the Director of Financial Aid.
+Students are notified of the appeal decision in writing.

-Suspended students, or students who have withdrawn, wishing to be considered for readmission are expected to involve themselves in activities that enhance study skills, self-discipline, and ability to work within a structured academic setting before applying to return to the College.
+To be considered for readmission, they should involve themselves in activities that enhance study skills, self-discipline, and ability to work within a structured academic setting.
 Suspended students who are readmitted to the College following the period of their suspension are not eligible to receive financial aid from the College until good academic standing has been reattained.